slingr-stack/metamask-package/README.md

 </details>

-# About SLINGR
+# About Slingr

-SLINGR is a low-code rapid application development platform that accelerates development, with robust architecture for integrations and executing custom workflows and automation.
+Slingr is a low-code rapid application development platform that accelerates development, with robust architecture for integrations and executing custom workflows and automation.

 [More info about SLINGR](https://slingr.io)